|

 points.

-Read more about this topic: virtual machine
+Read more about virtual machine

 definition